Sephirothbahamut/AdvancedGetline/readme.md

 The current high **Windows** dependency should not scare.
 This is an evolution of an "advanced getline" i started on linux, so i already have much of the code ready.
 But expect a lot of OS related "#ifdef/#endif"s with the **Windows**-**Linux** version.

 ## Methods
-Note: the .cpp file already contains a main method with a working usage example (and an *error*);
+Note: the .cpp file already contains a main method with a working usage example;
 ```
 getline_handler(size_t str_max_len, usi history_amount)
 ```